mcnole25/random-resources/README.md

 # precise-calculator.zip

-This is a simple and fast calculator that can store 50 decimal digits of precision.
-Uses an offline copy of the big.js library.
+This is a simple and fast calculator that can calculate up to 400 significant digits.
+Uses an offline copy of the decimal.js library.